Largest prehistoric animals: Artiopods (Artiopoda)

 Retifacies probably reached up to 55 cm.
 Tegopelte is another one example of large non-trilobite artiopod, reached 280 mm long and was the largest of the Burgess Shale bilaterians, surpassing all other benthic organisms by at least twice.

 Trilobites (Trilobita)

-Some of these extinct marine arthropods exceeded 60 cm in length.
+Some of trilobites exceeded 60 cm in length.
 A nearly complete specimen of Isotelus rex from Manitoba attained a length over 70 cm, and an Ogyginus forteyi from Portugal was almost as long.
 Fragments of trilobites suggest even larger record sizes.
 An isolated pygidium of Hungioides bohemicus implies that the full animal was 90 cm long.

 Myriapods (Myriapoda)

 The largest known myriapod by far was Arthropleura.
 Measuring 2.5 m long and 50 cm wide.
 Some specimens could have been even larger, up to 2.63 m in length and 50 kg in weight.

 Non-hexapod crustaceans (Crustacea)

 Cycloids (Cyclida)

 The largest cyclid was Opolanka decorosa, the Late Triassic Halicyne-like cycloid which reached over 6 cm across the carapace.